ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part2.md

-**25.** To confirm that the transaction worked (other than the log messages in the output window), we can do a `getPaper` transaction from the CLI again. **NOTE:** scroll over to see the entire command below :
+**25.** To confirm that the transaction worked (other than the log messages in the output window), we can do a `getPaper` transaction from the CLI again. **NOTE:** scroll over to see the entire command below:

     tecadmin@ubuntubase:~/Desktop/fabric-samples-cp/commercial-paper/organization/digibank/application$ node getPaper.js
     Connect to Fabric gateway.